EthanMcKanna/CanvasMenuBar/README.md

 - **Launch at login** toggle errors: Some enterprise machines block programmatic login items.
 If you see an error in Settings, manually add the app in **System Settings → General → Login Items**.

 Feel free to extend the project or integrate with login items if you want it to launch automatically at login.

+## Automated Releases

+Publishing a GitHub release now triggers the workflow in `.github/workflows/release.yml`, which builds a signed `CanvasMenuBar.app`, zips it with `ditto`, uploads the artifact, and (for release events) attaches the zip to the release automatically.
+The workflow expects the following repository secrets:

+- `MACOS_CERTIFICATE` – Base64-encoded `Developer ID Application` certificate (`.p12`).
+- `MACOS_CERTIFICATE_PASSWORD` – Password used when exporting that `.p12` file.
+- `KEYCHAIN_PASSWORD` – Any strong passphrase for the temporary CI keychain.
+- `MACOS_CERT_IDENTITY` – The `codesign` identity string (e.g., `Developer ID Application: Jane Doe (ABCDE12345)`).
+- `APPLE_TEAM_ID` – Your 10-character Apple Developer Team ID.

+Create a GitHub release (or run the workflow manually) after these secrets are in place to produce a signed bundle named `CanvasMenuBar-<tag>.zip` that you can distribute directly to users.